cvebase/cvebase.com/researcher/rgod.md

     - CVE-2020-9649
     - CVE-2020-9650
 ---
-rgod of 9sg Security Team, working with Trend Micro's Zero Day Initiative
+rgod of 9sg Security Team, working with Trend Micro's Zero Day Initiativea. rgod is for the tibetan "rgod-tsid-pa he-ru-ka".
+In 2019, rgod ranked #5 in Microsoft "MSRC Most Valuable Security Researchers" list, related to security research in Microsoft Windows Jet, Office, Visual Studio and Skype.
+At the moment, rgod is collaborating mainly with Vulnerability Report Programs.